“I’ve been lucky to have worked with some great leaders. Like a jumpmaster, they give you the confidence, or the shove, to jump into thin air.”

 He directed a name change of 125 separate entities, including graphics and signage, and built a product naming system used by all banking entities.
 He directed the communications for MPACT, one of the nation’s largest proprietary ATM networks.

 He is past president and member of the governing board of the Dallas Museum of Natural History (now Perot), a former member of the board of The Hockaday School, the advisory board of the Dallas Film Society, the associate board of the Southern Methodist University Cox School of Business, the Texas Business Hall of Fame Foundation, and the Baylor Health Care System Foundation.
-He is a board member Town and Gown at SMU, the oldest club on campus.
+He recently completed a term as president of the Town and Gown Club at SMU, the oldest club on campus.
 David is a very proud past president of The Dallas Assembly.